vardanm1993/APEX-Core/README.md

 # Genesis Core

-The core package of the Genesis PHP Framework.
+The core package of the APEX PHP Framework.
 It contains essential building blocks such as the service container (DI), routing logic, event dispatcher, and application lifecycle handler.

 > 🧱 Use this as a foundation for building PHP frameworks or standalone applications.